Financial Accountability Regime: Information for accountable entities

 Accountable entities have discretion about which key functions are assigned to which accountable persons, as long as it reflects actual practices.
 One accountable person may have no key functions assigned to them, while another accountable person may have multiple key functions.
 Accountable entities can assign a key function to more than one accountable person if this reflects different responsibilities in relation to that function.

-The ADI Key Functions descriptions are included in Appendix 1 to help accountable entities that are ADIs or authorised NOHCs of ADIs assign key functions to their accountable persons (where applicable).
+The descriptions of each ADI Key Function, Insurance Key Function and RSE licensee Key Function are included in Appendix A to help accountable entities assign the relevant key functions to their accountable persons (where applicable).

 The assignment of a key function to an accountable person does not automatically mean that the accountable person has end-to-end accountability for that key function: see Example 1.